rypcer/web-based-cctv/README.md

 the video data is sent from the clients videocamera to the server </br>
 for further proccessing.

-But as a start it is only going to work locally on the server.
+But as a start it is only going to work locally on the server. </br>

+Recorded footage can be:
+- Delete
+- Rename
+- Downloaded from the Server

 ### <b>Prerequisites</b>